RedBearAK/toshy/README.md

     - Starting only the "config script" from the tray icon menu should work now.
     - Only "rox-icewm" desktop verified/tested.

+- MX Linux (Debian-based, related to antiX)

+    - Preliminary support, no SysVinit services yet, so no auto-start.
+    - Use `toshy-config-start` or `toshy-config-start-verbose` for manual start.
+    - Starting only the "config script" from the tray icon menu should work now.
+    - Choosing advanced options and booting with `systemd` will work fine.

-- Debian in general might work, because
+- Debian in general might work, because:

-    - antiX is based on Debian 11 Bullseye and is identified as `debian`.
+    - antiX & MX Linux are based on Debian 11 Bullseye and identify as `debian`.

 - openSUSE Leap 15.4 - PYTHON VERY OLD!
 Good luck.